6 Amazing Magazines for Women Over 60

 I wanted to create my own community of wonderful women over 60 to share our stories, learn from each other, and communicate our wisdom about living more financially independent, personally fulfilling, healthy, and connected lives.

 Here Are a Few of My Favorite Magazines for Women Over 60

 While the mainstream media still has a long way to go, there are fortunately several great magazines that do a wonderful job of sharing stories and connecting women over 60 with worthwhile information and resources.

-Every issue has great tips for how to cook healthy, affordable meals at home (minimizing time in the kitchen and maximizing nutrition and flavor), how to find great deals on fashion, cosmetics and other essentials to help you feel more beautiful and stylish, and how to create a more fulfilling life.
+Every issue has great tips for how to cook healthy, affordable meals at home (minimizing time in the kitchen and maximizing nutrition and flavor), how to find great deals on fashion, cosmetics, and other essentials to help you feel more beautiful and stylish, and how to create a more fulfilling life.

 O, the Oprah Magazine

-Oprah’s magazine is great for women over 60 because it addresses a lot of the same issues and interests that women our age tend to be concerned with – health, financial advice, relationship advice, spirituality, fashion, and inspiring stories of how to get more out of life and how to be our best possible selves.
+Oprah’s magazine is great for women over 60.
+It addresses a lot of the same issues and interests that women our age tend to be concerned with.
+This includes health, financial advice, relationship advice, spirituality, fashion, and inspiring stories of how to get more out of life and how to be our best possible selves.

 The AARP (American Association of Retired Persons) is one of America’s biggest organizations for people who have reached retirement age (whether or not they are technically “retired” yet).

 What are your favorite magazines?
-Do you still find magazines relevant when they appeal to women our age as an “age group,” or do you mostly like to read magazines that suit your interests and cover your hobbies?
+Do you still find magazines relevant when they appeal to women our age as an “age group”?
+Or do you mostly like to read magazines that suit your interests and cover your hobbies?